2012 Chardon High School shooting: Other victims

 Seventeen-year-old Nick Walczak was shot four times, in the arm, neck, cheek, and back.
 He was taken to Hillcrest Hospital.
 Joy Rickers, 18, was released from Hillcrest Hospital on February 28 after being treated for a gunshot wound to the buttocks.
 Nate Mueller, who was not hospitalized, was nicked in his right ear by a bullet.
 Students Nate Mueller and Nick Walczak were waiting in the cafeteria with King and Parmertor for the bus to their school.

 Teacher actions

 After the shooting, students praised two teachers, Frank Hall and Joseph Ricci, as heroes.
 Students expressed thanks to them for their "courageous actions" on Twitter.
 Hall was said to have charged at the shooter, who was aiming his gun at him.
 A student said that Hall frequently spoke of his caring for the students, which was shown by his actions.

-Teacher Joe Ricci had just started his math class when he heard shots and ordered his students to "lock down".
+Ricci had just started his math class when he heard shots and ordered his students to "lock down".
 Hearing moaning outside the classroom, Ricci put on a bulletproof vest, opened the door, and dragged wounded student Nick Walczak into the classroom, where he administered first aid.
 Walczak's family credits Ricci with saving their son's life.
 A student described these teachers as "two of the greatest leaders in our school."